FAQs and known issues

 flag in containers but unlike privileged

-containers without Enhanced Container Isolation, the container can only use it’s elevated privileges to
+containers without ECI, the container can only use it's elevated privileges to

 access resources assigned to the container.
 It can’t access global kernel

 resources in the Docker Desktop Linux VM.
-This allows you to run privileged
+This lets you run privileged

-Will all privileged container workloads run with Enhanced Container Isolation?
+Will all privileged container workloads run with ECI?

 Why not just restrict usage of the --privileged